mfornace/lilwil/README.md

 - `lilwil` needs build-time access to the Python C API headers.
 It doesn't need to link to Python though, and these headers are not included by your C++ tests.
 - `lilwil` is not header-only, in order to achieve modularity and reduce compile time.
 See the CMake section for how to incorporate `lilwil` into your project.

+`lilwil` was inspired by the excellent frameworks `Catch` and `doctest`, which are nice header-only alternatives if the tradeoffs don't make sense for you.

 I've found that these costs are well worth it, and most of my code for the last few years has used `lilwil` to test and prototype my C++ thesis work.

-`lilwil` was inspired by the excellent frameworks `Catch` and `doctest`, which are nice header-only alternatives if the tradeoffs don't make sense for you.
+As such, it is reasonably stable, but please feel free to suggest improvements, features, and interesting use cases that I haven't thought of.

 ## Contents